openanalytics/shinyproxy-dash-demo/README.md

-# ShinyProxy Dash Demo Image
+# Running Dash apps inside ShinyProxy

 This repository explains how to run Dash apps in ShinyProxy.
 When running Dash 1.3 or later, you will need to use at least ShinyProxy 2.5.0.